 SEC.
-16. HIV and AIDS Prevention in Prisons and Others Closed-Setting. - The DOH shall, in coordination with the Bureau of Jail Management and Penology (BJMP), through the DILG, Bureau of Corrections (BuCor), LGUs, and DSWD, develop an HIV and AIDS comprehensive programs which will be implemented in all prisons, rehabilitation centers, and other closed-setting institutions.
-The program shall include HIV education and information, HIV counselling and testing and access to HIV treatment and care services, among others.
+16. HIV and AIDS Prevention in Prisons and Other Closed-Settings. - The DOH shall, in coordination with the Bureau of Jail Management and Penology (BJMP), through the DILG, Bureau of Corrections (BuCor), LGUs and DSWD, develop an HIV and AIDS comprehensive program which will be implemented in all prisons, rehabilitation centers, and other closed-setting institutions.
+The program shall include HIV education and information, HIV counselling and testing, and access to HIV treatment and care services, among others.